-This cake takes about 1 1/2 hours total hands-on time, 50 minutes to bake and a few hours to chill the pastry cream and cool the cake.
+This cake takes about 1 1/2 hours of total hands-on time, 50 minutes to bake, and a few hours to chill the pastry cream and cool the cake.
 To make things a little easier, you might want to make the cake and/or the filling the day before assembling it.

 - For the Pastry Cream: